 Women's Initiatives for Gender Justice will support two local community-based safe houses providing medical, psychosocial and legal support to survivors of sexual violence in conflict-affected provinces of eastern Democratic Republic of Congo (DRC).
+Support will also include relief in the aftermath of the May 2021 eruption of the Mount Nyiragongo volcano.

 Since the mid-1990s thousands of people, particularly women and girls, have been victims of rape and other forms of conflict-related sexual violence in the DR Congo.
 The provinces of North and South Kivu have experienced extremely high rates of conflict-related sexual violence, continuing to the present day.
 We operate local safe houses where survivors can receive immediate medical treatment, psychosocial support and legal assistance to help with recovery and begin the healing process.